ProjectLibertyLabs/gateway/docs/src/README.md

 ### Account Service

-Account Service is a service enabling easy interaction with accounts on Frequency.
+The Account Service enables easy interaction with accounts on Frequency.
-Accounts are defined as an `msaId` (a 64 bit identifier) and can contain additional information such as a handle, keys, and more.
+Accounts are defined as an `msaId` (64-bit identifier) and can contain additional information such as a handle, keys, and more.

 - Account authentication and creation using [SIWF](https://github.com/ProjectLibertyLabs/siwf)
 - Delegation management